Join our international school community in the heart of the Swiss Alps

 APPLYING FOR TEACHING POSTS AT LE RÉGENT

-Le Régent employs about 50 full- and part-time academic, music and sports teachers, about two thirds of whom are full-time academic teachers on English-speaking programmes.
+Le Régent employs about 70 full- and part-time academic, music and sports teachers, about two thirds of whom are full-time academic teachers on English-speaking programmes.
 Teachers come from across the world, and it is school policy to maintain a mix of nationalities and approaches to match the international character of the school.
-The majority are from the UK, but many other nations are represented.

-Vacant posts are registered with our regional employment centre and advertised via the European Employment System (EURES), on social media, on this website and on the Times Educational Supplement (TES), a UK online platform.
+Vacant posts are registered with our regional employment centre and advertised via the European Employment System (EURES), on this website and on the Times Educational Supplement (TES), a UK online platform.

 All applications for posts advertised on the TES must be through their website and not by mail to the school.